cesarsotovalero/cesarsotovalero.github.io/_posts/2021-09-20-design-for-microservices.md

 ---
 layout: post
-title: Design for microservices!
+title: Design For Microservices!
-subtitle: An easy way to boost the popularity of your open-source projects
+subtitle: An Easy Way to Boost the Popularity of Your Open-source Projects
 tags: programming
 description: The microservices architecture has gained significant momentum in the last years.
 Modularity, scalability, and elasticity are some of its essential characteristics.
 If you have an open-source project, you should consider designing it to be microservices friendly.
 The market will eventually reward you for that.
 keywords: